 Anawhata Beachlearn more

 Karioitahi Beachlearn more

 Due to track closures a detailed summary of the tracks in the Waitakere Ranges is not supplied.
-We will update as information comes to hand.
 Contact the Regional Information Centre either by phone or email or in person for accurate up to date data.
 See our travel pack information for contact details.

 Te Henga beach to Muriwai walk is a cliff top introduction to the Waitakere Ranges and the west coast beaches.
 The Te Henga walk to Muriwai – 10km, parts of the walk are steep.
 Bonus views of iron sands gives you tantalizing views of the majesty of Muriwai.
 This walk is a glorious exercise with spectacular coastal views around every corner.
 Remember to bring protection for your camera with wind blown particles a hazard at times.

 - Bethells Road to O’Neill’s Bay: 2.1 km / 40 min one way

 - Bethells Road to Raetahinga Point: 4.1 km / 1 hr 20 min one way

 - Bethells Road to Constable Road: 10.3 km / 3 hr 20 min one way

 The Bethells Road to Raetahinga Point section is categorised as Easy: Walking track.